knative/docs/blog/docs/articles/getting-started-blog-p1.md

 [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft), and instructions for Gitlab are [here](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html#mark-merge-requests-as-drafts).
 You may also want to title your PR/MR as "[WIP]: <descriptive title>".
 If you have any questions about your changes, this draft PR/MR is a great to command asn ask them as whoever answers you will have the context of everything you have done so far.
 Once you feel your changes are complete/ready, you can convert your PR/MR from its draft status to being ready.
-Instructions for Github can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review), and instructions for GitLab can be found [here](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html#mark-merge-requests-as-ready).
+Instructions for GitHub can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review), and instructions for GitLab can be found [here](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html#mark-merge-requests-as-ready).

 Whether your PR/MR is a draft or is ready for review, don't think that you are finished yet!
 There is a very good chance that you will spend a fair amount of time in the review